What is a bunion?

 Non-surgical treatment typically involves wearing wider shoes and arch supports.
 Steroid injections for the big toe joint can be helpful in alleviating pain.
 Surgical intervention involves correcting the bunion deformity.
 This is accomplished by making bone cuts (osteotomy) of the metatarsal to realign the big toe joint.
 There are several different surgical procedures that can correct bunion deformity depending on the severity.
 Some patients can benefit from minimally invasive bunion surgery, a small incision approach that has been shown to speed up recovery and results in a nearly invisible scar.
 Our doctors will determine the correct procedure for your specific bunion based on a thorough radiographical and clinical examination.

 Why come to the International Center for Limb Lengthening for treatment of bunions?

 With a collective experience of over thirty years of helping patients with lower leg, foot and ankle problems, the Foot and Ankle Service of the Rubin Institute is one of the leading treatment centers for foot and ankle conditions in the United States.
 Our patients benefit from our team-centered approach with world-renowned surgeons and specialized physician assistants, nurses and physical therapists.

-Dr. Siddiqui is one of the first surgeons in the United States to correct bunions through an innovative approach–minimally invasive bunion correction.
-This small incision approach has been shown to speed up recovery and results in a nearly invisible incision.
+Dr. Siddiqui is one of the first surgeons in the United States to correct bunions through an innovative approach–minimally invasive bunion correction that has a quicker recovery time and results in a barely visible incision.
 He has written and lectured on this topic and is considered an authority in the management of bunion deformity.